Guided by gratitude

 Photos by Alex Gagne

-Niren Chaudhary, chairman of the board of Panera Brands, tells us how authentic leadership springs from the heart.
+Niren Chaudhary, former chairman of the board of Panera Brands, tells us how authentic leadership springs from the heart.

 This interview conducted during the Global Peter Drucker Forum takes us through the journey of Niren Chaudhary, who has transformed personal sorrow into a source of inspiration and growth.
 Having lost his two daughters, Aisha and Tanya, he embraced courage, gratitude and generosity, values that guide both his personal life and business philosophy today.